sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

       'https://example.org/logged/in/page'
   );
   } catch(e) {
-     // We try/catch so we will catch if the the input fields can't be found }
+    // We try/catch so we will catch if the the input fields can't be found
+    // We could have an alternative flow ...
+    // else we can just let it cascade since it catched later on and reported in
+    // the HTML
+    throw e;
+  }
 };
 ~~~